soukron/ocp4-abi-vsphere-ansible/README.md

 There are a few things yet to be done for future updates:
 - Include version parameter in the cluster definition
 - Include openshift-install binary download if not present
+- Include a custom CA to the installation
+- Allow referencing a file for the SSH key instead of a variable

 Feel free to collaborate! ❤️